tsbajwa/chat-app/README.md

 #### Left to do

-* CSS styling to be added still
+* Minor css styling fixes